jaredkosanovic/no-headwind/content/post/bike-non-stop-2021/part-4-council-bluffs-through-indiana.md

 ![The hills start immediately.](/images/bike-nonstop-2021/missouri-hills.jpg)

 The hills were intense, steep, and endless.
-We ended the day in Maryville, the last all-services town for the next 85.
+We ended the day in Maryville, the last all-services town for the next 85 miles.

 The next day started a little after 3:00 AM.
 This was the hilliest day since riding in the west.